varjo/writeups/htb/unattended/Unattended.md

 ### User to Root Via Initrd Hardcoded Credentials

-With our `guly` user session, we need to begin enumerating methods for local privilege escalation.
-Our user is part of the `grub` group, which is of interest.
-Searching for files that are part of this group
+With our `guly` user session, we need to begin enumerating for local privilege escalation.
+Our user is part of the `grub` group, something that jumps out of the ordinary.
+Search for files that are part of this group:
 ```
 guly@unattended:/tmp$ find / -group grub 2>/dev/null
 find / -group grub 2>/dev/null
 /boot/initrd.img-4.9.0-8-amd64
 ```
 This initrd file is part of how a Linux system boots.
-It's known as the initial RAM disk, and executes initial executables needed to mount the root filesystem.
-Unzipping this file will give us more details.
+It's known as the [initial RAM disk](https://developer.ibm.com/articles/l-initrd/), and is the first filesystem mounted prior to when a real filesystem is available.
+It contains minimal directories and executables to obtain this.
+Unzipping this file will give us more details:

 ```
 guly@unattended:/tmp$ mkdir initrd
-mkdir initrd
 guly@unattended:/tmp$ cp /boot/initrd.img-4.9.0-8-amd64 initrd
-cp /boot/initrd.img-4.9.0-8-amd64 initrd
 guly@unattended:/tmp$ cd initrd
-cd initrd
 guly@unattended:/tmp/initrd$ ls
-ls
 initrd.img-4.9.0-8-amd64
 guly@unattended:/tmp/initrd$ mv initrd.img-4.9.0-8-amd64 initrd.img-4.9.0-8-amd64.gz
-4.gznitrd.img-4.9.0-8-amd64 initrd.img-4.9.0-8-amd64
 guly@unattended:/tmp/initrd$ gzip -d initrd.img-4.9.0-8-amd64
 gzip -d initrd.img-4.9.0-8-amd64
 guly@unattended:/tmp/initrd$ ls
-ls
 initrd.img-4.9.0-8-amd64
-guly@unattended:/tmp/initrd$
 ```

 This new file is a `cpio` archive and will require further extraction, this yields a lot of new files.

 ```
 guly@unattended:/tmp/initrd$ file initrd.img-4.9.0-8-amd64
-file initrd.img-4.9.0-8-amd64
 initrd.img-4.9.0-8-amd64: ASCII cpio archive (SVR4 with no CRC)
 guly@unattended:/tmp/initrd$ cpio -idvm < initrd.img-4.9.0-8-amd64
-cpio -idvm < initrd.img-4.9.0-8-amd64
 .
 boot
 boot/guid